Conrec-Infinity-AB/Selenium-Course/Lecture1/2_Introduction.md

 Test flakiness might be a problem.
 Do not add new tests directly to production environment tests.
 Make sure you have tested the new tests in different environments and browsers and not just one time before approving to add them to a test suite.
 A test can work 99% of the time but when a test fails 1% of the time because of flakiness it can make the developers and team not trust the tests.

+Expecting UI components / elements are always located in the same place.
+Changes to UI might move elements.
+This relates mostly to XPath selectors.

 ## The Selenium project ##
 In this course we are focusing on Browser UI test automation with Selenium.
 But Selenium is not just one tool or API, it consists of many tools.